-We’ll review your application and get back to you by April 28.
+We’ll review your application and get back to you by May 20.

 You tell us how it went!
-We’ll send you a short follow up survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON.
+We’ll send you a short followup survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON.

-We want to make sure that SRCCON is an event that includes the diversity of the communities we serve—geographically, demographically, experentially, and more.
+We want to make sure that SRCCON is an event that includes the diversity of the communities we serve—geographically, demographically, experientially, and more.
 We know that travel costs can be a hardship, and offer this scholarship as a way to help mitigate that.